 When is the best time to visit Picos de Europa

 June and September are the best times to visit.
 Asturias and Santander airports are the most convenient, although there are no railway stations closer than Santander and Oviedo.

 Sierra Nevada, Andalusia

-Declared a National Park in 1999, it is Spain’s largest, containing more than 20 peaks over 3000m and a corresponding wealth of montane wildlife.
+Declared a National Park in 1999, it is largest and one of the most famous parks in Spain, containing more than 20 peaks over 3000m and a corresponding wealth of montane wildlife.
 The key birds including Golden and Bonelli’s Eagles, Griffon Vultures, Alpine Accentors, Rock Thrush and Blue Rock Thrush, plus the likes of Short-toed Treecreeper and Rock Bunting.